AlanAutomated/wilson/README.md

    			"radiusCode": 2
    		},
    		{
-   			"comment": "Ignore all other requests", "clientOui": "0000.00",
+   			"comment": "Ignore all other requestst; the default policy is the last policy", "clientOui": "0000.00",
    			"clientVlanvlan": 0,
    			"radiusCode": 0